-The step of the project took us about 2 hours, plus it looks and smells better now!
+The step of the project took us about 2 hours but it looked and smelled so much better!

-Now that the carpet is removed, it’s time to sand the threads down and make them look beautiful.
-Well, not until the varnish is removed from the wood first.
+Now that the carpet is finally gone, it’s time to sand the threads down and make them beautiful again.

-SIDE NOTE: Please learn from my mistakes and remove the varnish first because you will go through tons of sandpaper if not.
+SIDE NOTE: Please learn from my mistakes and remove the varnish first; otherwise, you will go through tons of sandpaper.

-So here is how to remove varnish from stairs treads.
-First, make sure you are wearing plastic gloves and a mask.
-Then start painting your varnish remover on the stairs with the paint brush.
+To begin, put on a pair of plastic gloves and a mask.
+Then, start applying your varnish remover on the stairs with the paint brush.

 TIP: Make sure you apply a generous amount.
-I did not and had to reapply the remover.
+I did not use enough and had to add another layer of the remover.

-With the type of varnish remover I am using, Citristrip (better for indoor use because it smells like oranges but still wear a painting mask), only let it sit for about an hour then using the painter’s tool scrap off the varnish.
+The type of varnish remover I am using is Citristrip -it’s better for indoor use because it smells like oranges but you still have to wear a painting mask.

-SIDE NOTE: I found that after about 1 hour, the remover started to dry out and did not come off as easy.
+SIDE NOTE: I found that after about 1 hour, the remover started to dry out and did not come off as easily.

 If you want an even easier way to remove the varnish from the wood, use this tip on using plastic wrap to cover the wood after the remover is applied.

-Applying wood filler needs to happen before any sanding.
+Next, you need to apply wood filler before any sanding.
 Use the painter’s tool to apply the stainable wood filler to any holes in the wood.

 Let the filler completely dry.

-SIDE NOTE to why you should apply filler first, another mistake by me.
-I sanded the stairs then used the filler then sanded that down until it was smooth.
+SIDE NOTE to why you should apply filler first (another mistake by me): I sanded the stairs, then used the filler and sanded that down until it was smooth.
 I then cleaned the stairs (I will explain how to do this) and applied my stain, but my stairs were blotchy wherever I used the wood filler.
 It looked terrible.
-So apply the filler before sanding…
+So, always apply the filler before sanding.

-The trick to get a smooth finish easily is by using different grits of sandpaper, and I want to show you the difference between the sandpapers.
+The trick to getting a smooth finish is to use different grits of sandpaper.
+Look at the difference between the sandpapers.

 Left to Right: 60, 80, 120

-When sanding stairs or anything that has a previous finish, you want to start with rough sandpaper in our case #60 grit sandpaper then work your way to a smoother finish #120 grit or #220.
+When sanding stairs or anything that has a previous finish, you want to start with rough sandpaper in our case #60 grit sandpaper, then work your way to a smoother finish with the #120 grit or #220.

-But first, you need to put on your sanding mask.
-After put the #60 grit sandpaper on your orbital sander (makes sanding so much easier) and go to town on sanding the wood.
+To begin, you need to put on your sanding mask.
+After, attach the #60 grit sandpaper to your orbital sander (makes sanding so much easier) and go to town on sanding the wood.

-SIDE NOTE: Make sure you buy the right sandpaper for your sander and follow your sanders directions on how to use.
+SIDE NOTE: Make sure you buy the right sandpaper for your sander and follow your sanders directions on how to use it.

 Please save yourself some time and start with the #60, it makes all the difference because you will maybe still have a little bit of varnish on the stairs.